lightbend-labs/benchdb/README.md

 - Create the command line app with [Coursier](https://get-coursier.io/), e.g.:

   ```
-  > cs bootstrap com.lightbend.benchdb::benchdb-core:latest.release mysql:mysql-connector-java:8.0.19 -o benchdb
+  > cs bootstrap com.lightbend.benchdb::benchdb-core:latest.release com.h2database:h2:1.4.200 -o benchdb
   ```

-  Note that the second dependency is the MySQL JDBC driver.
-You should replace this with the database driver of your choice. benchdb doesn't use any advanced database features.
+  Note that the second dependency is the database JDBC driver, in this case an H2 embedded database which is recommended for local use on a single machine.
+You should replace this with the database driver of your choice (e.g. `mysql:mysql-connector-java:8.0.19` for MySQL/MariaDB). benchdb doesn't use any advanced database features.
 Any database supported by [Slick](https://scala-slick.org/) should work.

-- Create a configuration file `.benchdb.conf` in your home directory (or specify a different file manually when calling benchdb) using HOCON syntax for [Typesafe Config](https://github.com/lightbend/config).
+- In order to use an embedded H2 database you can run `benchdb create-config` to create a default configuration file `.benchdb.conf` in your home directory. benchdb config files use HOCON syntax for [Typesafe Config](https://github.com/lightbend/config).
+You can also specify a path for additional configurations or ignore the user config file with command line options.

+  For a multi-machine setup with a database server, you need to create the configuration manually.
 It needs to contain at least a [DatabaseConfig](https://scala-slick.org/doc/3.3.1/database.html#databaseconfig) for Slick under the name `db`.
-Example for a remote MySQL/MariaDB database:
+Here is an example for connecting to a MySQL/MariaDB server:

   ```
   db {